-If you have an external dressing or splint on your nose you will be asked to attend Mr Qureishi's Outpatient clinic after around one week to have this removed.
-You may be given an outpatient appointment before you leave hospital alternatively this will be emailed to you.
+If you have an external dressing or splint on your nose you will be asked to attend Mr Qureishi's Outpatient clinic after around one week to have this removed, otherwise the first post surgery follow up is at 6 weeks.
+You may be given an outpatient appointment before you leave hospital, alternatively this will be emailed to you.